ddry/ddry-tap/README.md

 With `config` or `c` command you can plug your own JS module receiving arguments and returning the config object you need.
 That is how config editing automation is solved here.

 With `titles` or `t` command you can parse your code folder for module titles taken from the first block comment.
 Also this command builds the system file `cli.json` used for spec suite execution scoping.
-If scoping fails `ddry t` will fix it likely.
+If scoping fails, `ddry t` will fix it likely.

 With `addScope` or `as` and `removeScope` or `rs` commands you can set and unset permanent **only-except** scopes that will affect running spec from within test harness.

 With `add` or `a` and `remove` or `r` commands you can add and remove values of config object.
 These two commands are rather for compatibility, scoping commands described above or manual editing of `ddry.json` look much more appropriate.

-`usage` or `?` or `h` command delivers usage info — summary or for given command.
+`usage` or `?` or `h` command outputs usage info — summary or for given command.
 We don't need to reproduce it here.

 ### Spec suite execution scoping

 `ddry-tap` without parameters will launch the entire suite configured in `ddry.json` against [TAP](https://www.npmjs.com/package/tap).

 Use `-e` and `-o` keys for **except** and **only** scoping strategies applied to `tab`-completed code or spec files or folders.
-Inside code folder have access to module folders and module level, inside spec folder you may scope method-wise.
+Inside code folder you have access to module folders and module level, inside spec folder you may scope method-wise.
 Keys you use with `ddry-tap` command will have effect only once, while this shell command runs.

-As mentioned above, to manage permanent scopes in `ddry.json` you may use `ddry as` and `ddry rs` commands — they will translate to config object style (dot-notated, by the way) your `tab`-completed findings.
+As mentioned above, to manage permanent scopes in `ddry.json` you may use `$ ddry as` and `$ ddry rs` commands — they will translate to config object style (dot-notated, by the way) your `tab`-completed findings.

 ### Programmatical usage
 **(obsolete)**